Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

 - more frequent or more severe seizures (fits)

-- signs of an allergic reaction such as rash, itching or hives; swelling of the face, lips, tongue or other parts of the body; shortness of breath, wheezing or difficulty breathing
+- sudden signs of allergy such as rash, itching or hives, fever, swollen lymph glands, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty breathing.

 After taking Nupentin/Nupentin Tabs

 Keep Nupentin/Nupentin Tabs where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.